-- 1. Large gathering restrictions be shifted from blanket and numbers-driven restrictions to more criteria-based protocols for Phase III. - 2.
+- 1. Large gathering restrictions be adjusted to allowing up to 250, or 25% capacity, when the venue can meet specific registration, management and safety criteria.
+Mass gatherings that are not controlled, foster regional travel and which cannot occur within these restrictions are not being recommended. - 2.
 Representatives from public parks and recreation are consulted as Governor Inslee assembles community, business, public health, education and industry leaders to advise him on recovery considerations, capacity limits, and priorities. - 3.
-Restoration of Phase III recreation programming be instituted, to re-engage the community and enable access to the physical and social benefits while complying with public health distancing requirements as soon as possible.
+Restoration of Phase III recreation programming be instituted in a way that fosters consistency.
+Alignment across all 'non-essential' and essential industries will help normalize offerings.
+Sports, church, races, concerts can all occur with similar protections in place: registration/tracking, mitigated group sizes within the venue, elevated sanitation/hygiene features and set up design/flow management that keeps unrelated individuals separated from those not in their group. - 4.
 Programming is often planned at least three months before the experience, allowing adequate time to address health and safety, staffing, marketing and other resource needs.
-Developing a scalable framework will preserve staff capacity and provide the best results for our communities; - 4.
+A clear scalable decision-making framework will allow for proper planning and administration of multiple events that fit this criterion. - 5.
 Relief funding be allocated for local agencies to offset revenue loss to provide quick restoration of public services and ensure parks and recreation agencies can move forward with initiatives that align with recovery phases.
 Helping jurisdictions with significant budget reductions and revenue shortfalls specifically for parks and recreation needs is critical as we are experiencing an even higher demand for services during the pandemic.